 Minimum Draft Angle in inner ID = 0.25 degree

-Maximum rib height should be less than three times of nominal wall thickness to avoid large variation in thickness.
-It is better to use multiple ribs to increase bending stiffness than to use one very tall rib.
+Maximum recommended rib height is less than three times of nominal wall thickness.
+It is required to avoid large variation in rib thickness.
+To increase bending stiffness, Multiple ribs are recommended instead of one large rib.

 Sharp Corner Radius

 Sharp corners at rib base results in stress concentration.
 A minimum radius equal to 0.25 times of nominal thickness is recommended to avoid stress concentration after injection molding.